 In a first part we deal with balance laws for gradient materials.
 It will be demonstrated how the laws of motion apply to higher-order materials, and what the boundary conditions look like.
 This approach is based on the Principle of Virtual Power (PVP) as a continuous and linear extension of the power functional.
+It is compared with the procedure by CAUCHY, who started with forces as primitive concepts.

 After having provided the balances, one needs constitutive laws.
 These are considered here for elastic and elastoplastic materials.
-Since there are large differences between a (geometrically) linear theory and a finite theory, we present two frameworks for constitutive modeling, which can be read independently, since all concepts are introduced there right from the beginning.
+Since there are large differences between a (geometrically)

+linear theory and a finite theory, we present two frameworks for constitutive modeling, which can be read independently, since all concepts are introduced there right from the beginning.